 How To Make A Whole Wheat Sourdough Boule

-Feed a sourdough starter 4-12 hours before starting the bread, ensuring it is active and bubbly.
+Feed a sourdough starter 4-12 hours before starting the bread, ensuring it is active and bubbly and just about at its peak.

 You are looking for a dough that is not too sticky, but also not too dense when you are doing the stretch and folds later.